hedlynogan/agentic-ai-for-python-course/michael-kennedys-cursor-rules.md

 ## Code Style

-- Follow PEP8 and Fuff's formatting guidelines.
+- Follow PEP8 and Ruff's formatting guidelines.
 - Use guarding clauses with if + early returns rather than nested code.
 - Never use `type | None` for optional types.
 Use `Optional[type]` instead.
 - When specifying type information, please use builtin types if possible.
 An example is use `list[int]` over `typing.List[int]`.